Nodge/tsip/proposals/TSIP-01 BaseError.md

 - **Authors**:
     - [Maksim Zemskov](https://github.com/nodge)
 - **Created**: 2025-05-07
-- **Updated**: 2025-05-07
+- **Updated**: 2025-05-09

 ## Abstract

-This proposal introduces a `BaseError` interface and class for TypeScript/JavaScript, designed to extend the native `Error` class with support for additional, strongly-typed contextual information.
-The goal is to provide a standardized way for libraries and applications to enrich error objects with extra data, improving error handling, diagnostics, and logging across the ecosystem.
+This proposal introduces a `BaseError` interface for TypeScript/JavaScript.
+It's designed to extend the native `Error` class by adding support for strongly-typed contextual information.
+The primary goal is to offer a standardized method for libraries and applications to augment error objects with additional data, thereby enhancing error handling, diagnostics, and logging.

 ## Motivation

-The native `Error` class in JavaScript/TypeScript is limited in its ability to carry contextual information beyond a message and stack trace.
-In real-world applications, developers often need to attach additional data to errors for better diagnostics, logging, and automated handling.
-This leads to ad-hoc solutions and inconsistent error structures across codebases.
+The native `Error` class in JavaScript/TypeScript offers limited capabilities for conveying contextual information beyond a simple message and stack trace.
+In practice, developers frequently need to append supplementary data to errors to improve diagnostics, logging, and automated error-handling processes.
+The absence of a standardized approach often results in ad-hoc solutions and inconsistent error structures across different codebases.

 ## Design Goals